purplesandbox/TomeRaider/README.md

 ### **Future plans:** ###
 ---

 With increased time and resources at our disposal, we have exciting plans to enhance TomeRaider even further.
-Our immediate priority is to create a user-friendly anf beautiful graphical interface for TomeRaider.
-We'll be developing a user interface using Flask, HTML, and CSS elements, ensuring that navigation and interaction with the application becomes even more seamless and enjoyable for our users.
+Our immediate priority is to create a user-friendly and beautiful graphical interface for TomeRaider.
+We'll be developing a user interface using the Flask framework ensuring that navigation and interaction with the programme becomes even more seamless and enjoyable for our users.
 We intend to use a cloud based hosting service to deploy our app on the world wide web, that also entails moving the currently locally served data base to a cloud based database service.
 Further development foresees adding user accounts and authentication so that users can interact with their own book lists created in the database.

 ---
 ### **The team** ##